 Acrylic crystals are essentially the same material as plastic and plexiglass and were commonly used on watches until the late 1970’s.
 Acrylic crystals are cost effective and quite prone to being scratched.
 The tradeoff here is cost and the ability to re-polish the surface to remove the scratches.
 Additionally, acrylic crystals are more shatter resistant than mineral and sapphire.

 Sapphire (or synthetic sapphire) crystals are the most scratch resistant of the bunch, and are 3 times harder than mineral crystal.
-They help keep watches like the Mako USA II and Polaris GMT looking brand new and scratch-free.
+They help keep watches like the AA02 USA II and GMT looking brand new and scratch-free.
 And while most people would prefer a sapphire crystal, there are a few tradeoffs to consider: they are likely to shatter on impact, and are a lot pricier to replace.